183rd Rifle Division: Battle for Sinie Lipiagi

 Moskalenko's orders for January 26 directed his right flank forces to redirect their axes of attack to the north.
 The 183rd was to move toward Glotovo and Vyaznovatka.
 The 129th Brigade screened Sinie Lipiagi from the east and fended off several counterattacks.
 The 183rd also had to deal with counterattacks from up to two battalions supported by artillery.
 Combat in the area of Novaya Derevnya and on height 214 went on into the afternoon and as a result the division barely advanced, reaching the Khvoshchevatovka State Farm with its left flank by day's end.
 Gradually, up to half of the 57th Infantry was gradually being worn down to remnants, but the two Soviet units were unable to complete an encirclement.
 Meanwhile, the remainder of 40th Army was also struggling to complete its mission.
 Meanwhile, air reconnaissance showed increasing movement of trucks along the roads from Voronezh to Kastornoye, while other forces loaded onto trains.
-By nightfall the corridor available for the Axis troops to escape encirclement was about 60km wide.
+By nightfall the corridor available for the Axis troops to escape encirclement was about 60 km wide.

 On January 27, the 4th Tank Corps attacked at dawn in the direction of Kastornoye, having received fuel by air the previous day.
 By the end of the day its forward detachment captured Kastornaya Novaya station, cutting the Axis lines of retreat to the southwest.
 The 183rd and 129th Brigade had by now encircled Sinie Lipyagi and screened it off, allowing their main forces to advance to the line GlazovoPershinoReshetovka.
-The division's lack of progress can be explained in part by the lagging advance of its artillery; 4th Antitank Battalion was still in the Pervomaiskoe area and the 623rd Artillery Regiment was as much as 15km away from the rifle regiments.
+The division's lack of progress can be explained in part by the lagging advance of its artillery; 4th Antitank Battalion was still in the Pervomaiskoe area and the 623rd Artillery Regiment was as much as 15 km away from the rifle regiments.
 Lacking this essential firepower it was impossible to overcome the resistance of 57th Infantry.
 In turn, the German force was unable to break out to the north, despite repeated attempts.
 The following day, elements of 13th and 38th Armies broke into Kastornoye and the town was largely taken by the morning of January 29.
 Meanwhile, the 183rd attempted to attack Yasenki but encountered powerful artillery and machine gun fire and was unable to advance.
 It then took a new approach through Dubratnoe and a grove of trees to the west and made some progress.
-Despite this, by the end of January 28 the gap with 25th Guards had reached 15-18km.
+Despite this, by the end of January 28 the gap with 25th Guards had reached 15–18 km.